BhagirathHegde/EVA4-S15/README.md

   1) I first have some common layers for both depth and mask images (common layers I choose are: down1, down2 and down3)
   2) Then I split the layers into two - one set for mask and another set for depth images
   3) For this I choose the remaining layers and changed the sizes accordingly so that it duplicated the UNet architecture
-  4) While running the model for depth images, I first frooze the mask layers which were newly created the ran the model and obtained     the results.
+  4) While running the model for depth images, I first frooze the mask layers which were newly created then ran the model and obtained     the results.
   5) While running the model for mask images, I frooze the depth layers which were newely created and ran the model to obtain results
-  6) To freeze the code, used this code:
+  6) To freeze the code, I used this code:

 ```
 #Freeze the layers